 *This post is in response to a few questions on the subject of why Indian parents will never accept non-Indian husbands for their daughters with a mighty strong dose of humor woven in.
-Enjoy. (p.s. sometimes they accept – see video above) For my book on this topic, click here.
+Enjoy. (p.s. sometimes they accept – see video above) For my book, How to Get Indian Parents to Accept Your Marriage Proposal, click here.

 Dear Non-Indian lover, suitor, knight in shining armor,